 Motto: “Why program by hand in five days what you can spend five years of your life automating?”

-Terence is a professor of computer science and data science at the University of San Francisco.
+Terence is a professor of data science and computer science at the University of San Francisco.
 He cocreated and was founding director of the MS in data science program in 2012.
-While he is best known for creating the ANTLR parser generator.
-Until January 2014, Terence was the graduate program director for the computer science and was founding director of analytics (now data science).
+While he is best known for creating the ANTLR parser generator, Terence has retooled as a machine learning and data science professor.
 Before entering academia in 2003, he worked in industry and co-founded jGuru.com.
 Terence herded programmers and implemented the large jGuru developers website, during which time he developed and refined the StringTemplate engine.
 Terence has consulted for and held various technical positions at companies such as Google, Salesforce, Sun Microsystems, IBM, Lockheed Missiles and Space, NeXT, and Renault Automation.
 Terence holds a Ph.D. in Computer Engineering from Purdue University.

 I have two primary teaching goals regardless of the course subject matter.
 First, I try to dramatically increase a student's self-expectations and, of course, their knowledge about the subject.
 Being a good teacher means stretching students without discouraging them or destroying their confidence.
 Second, I insist that students learn self-reliance; students must attempt solutions on their own and then, if they have failed, come to me for help.
 Students must get used to learning new concepts and technologies, solving their own problems, and doing their own research.
 As a programmer, they will constantly have to keep up with the latest advances to avoid becoming unemployable.